-MUS 146 Songwriting and Creative Improvisation

-Level I Prerequisites: Academic Reading and Writing Levels of 6 45 lecture, 0 lab, 0 clinical, 0 other, 45 total contact hours
+MUS 146 Songwriting and Creative Improvisation 3 credits Level I Prerequisites: Academic Reading and Writing Levels of 6

 For the prospective song writer, this class deals with lyric writing and musical accompaniment.
 Students collaborate using their talents to produce songs and also become acquainted with musical styles through recordings and demonstrations.
 Music industry procedures concerning how to get a song published and recorded is discussed.
 Other areas of study include recording, the recording studio, record pressing and copyright procedures.